 One way to keep project config in sync is to version control

-project.yaml and use the console command for syncing any changes with Craft:
+config/project/ and use the console command for applying any changes to Craft:

 php craft project-config/apply

-If changes are not being picked up during the sync process, you can use the
+If changes are not being picked up during the apply process, you can use the

 php craft project-config/apply --force